 Workforce members should always consult their supervisor and Acquisition Career Manager (ACM) in order to determine agency-specific continuous learning requirements.

-Each career area has a Functional Advisory Board as a collaborative, federal-wide working group charged with shaping the management policies and practices of the Federal Acquisition Certification program which is chartered by the Office of Federal Procurement Policy.
-The Contracting FAB Charter establishes the Contracting FAB to perform continuous review, evaluation, and update of the Contracting career field within Federal civilian agencies.
+The Federal Contracting Career Field has a Functional Advisory Board (FAB) as a collaborative, federal-wide working group charged with shaping the management policies and practices of the Federal Acquisition Certification program which is chartered by the Office of Federal Procurement Policy.
+The Contracting FAB Charter establishes the Contracting FAB (CON FAB) to perform continuous review, evaluation, and update of the contracting career field within Federal civilian agencies.